 Myanmar: Help for displaced children and victims of war

 A brutal civil war has been raging in Myanmar since 2021.
-Even hospitals, schools and refugee camps are the destination of balls and bombs.
-The terre of the Hommes partner organization "Knwo"* provides displaced children in the east of the country with the most necessary.
+Even hospitals, schools, and refugee camps are becoming targets of bullets and bombs.
+The Terre des Hommes partner organization "KNWO"* is providing displaced children in the east of the country with essentials.

 Karenni/Kayah state, East Myanmar, February 7, 2024: Military Junta fighter planes open the fire on two school buildings.
 Four children are killed by bombs and machine gun fire, ten more are injured.